gvwilson/10-accessible/README.md

 should also be documented textually as well.
 Doing this will help search engines as well as people, which can only help increase readership [Lin202](#Lin2020).

+Consider accompanying visualizations with a clear tabular representation of key data points, possibly in a supplementary document as described in tip 10.
+These supplementary tables could be referenced within the manuscript along with the figure reference and/or in the figure caption (e.g. Figure 2, eTable 2)

 ## Tip 6: Provide captions and transcripts for videos.